Fundamentals

 Prereq: None

 Working in small teams with real clients, students develop solutions related to the year's Terrascope topic.
 They have significant autonomy as they follow a full engineering design cycle from client profile through increasingly sophisticated prototypes to final product.
 Provides opportunities to acquire skills with power tools, workshop practice, design, product testing, and teamwork.
 Focuses on sustainability and appropriate technology that matches the client's specific situation and constraints.
 Products are exhibited in the public Bazaar of Ideas and evaluated by an expert panel.
-Class taught in collaboration with D-Lab and Beaver Works.
+Class taught in collaboration with the Edgerton Center, D-Lab, and Beaver Works.
 Limited to first-year students.
-Open to students outside of Terrascope.
+Preference given to students who have completed 12.000, but open to students outside Terrascope when space permits.

 1.018[J] Fundamentals of Ecology